The shockingly weird disappearance of Terrence Woods

 10/6/2018 - Saturday Morning

 Simon calls Terrence Sr. to tell him his son is missing.
-In addition to the detailed account of what happened to Terrence Jr, he mentioned some issues he had with Terrence leading up to his disappearance.
+In addition to giving a detailed account of what happened to Terrence Jr., Simon mentions some issues he had with Terrence leading up to his disappearance.

-After 7 days of searching the Idaho County Sheriff’s department started to scale the search back on 10/11/18 after nothing had been found regarding Terrence.
+After seven days of searching, the Idaho County Sheriff’s Department started to scale the search back on 10/11/18 after nothing had been found regarding Terrence.

 It was reported that at some point during the search, law enforcement officials went to Simon’s room to make sure it was locked.
 However, people from the crew had already been in his room to supposedly get articles of clothing for the tracking dogs.